boydaihungst/yazi-test/README.md

 ```
 Step 2: Start yazi: `YAZI_LOG=debug yazi`.

-Step 3: Hover over the invalid UTF-8 folder, then cut and move it to away from current cwd.
+Step 3: Hover over the invalid UTF-8 folder, then cut and move it away from current cwd.
 Step 4: Check the log file.